RobertsLab/sams-notebook/_posts/2019/2019-01-09-Annotation---Olurida_v081-MAKER-Functional-Annotations-on-Mox.md

   - Olurida_v081
   - annotation
 categories:
-  - Olypia Oyster Genome Sequencing
+  - Olympia Oyster Genome Sequencing
 ---
 Believe it or not, full, proper annotation of the Olympia oyster genome is nearly complete!
 Here's where it stands: